 Whilst stronger ambition is needed in the target, there is also a significant amount of work needed to improve indicators for this target at the global and national levels.
-Increased data collection and significant improvements in transparency will be needed to effectively monitor rates of incursions and establishment.
-We echo calls by the Group on Earth Observations Biodiversity Observation Network (GEOBON) in progressing indicators for this target, including through the Global Register of Introduced and Invasive Species (GRISS), that effectively track invasive alien species occurrence and impact data, including for specific pathways.2
+Increased data collection and significant improvements in transparency will be needed to effectively monitor rates of incursions and establishment, but this need should not be used as an excuse for removing quantifiable components of the target.